nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 [SVG](svg-files.html) and [Playwright](playwright-notes.html) were mentioned.

 Completed some tasks for LingoBingo and prepped a test deployment of the latest changes to Netlify.
 Many of the tweaks I am encountering seem much easier to approach and deal with than in the past. :smiley: Progress! :fire:

+Lastly, I spent some time tweaking the Screen Party animations:

+- Tone-down the center star-eyed smiley animation so it's not quite so alarming.
+- Contain the animations within the borders of the existing viewport to eliminate the vertical scrollbar and reduce the amount of horizontal scrollbar that appears.

 ## Tuesday 8-Nov-2022